daattali/timevis/README.md

 markdown documents, or viewed from the R console and RStudio Viewer.
 {timevis} includes an extensive API to manipulate a timeline after creation, and supports getting data out of the visualization into R.
-This package is based on the [vis.js](http://visjs.org/) Timeline module and the [htmlwidgets](http://www.htmlwidgets.org/) R package.
+This package is based on the [visjs](https://visjs.org/) Timeline JavaScript library.

 **Need Shiny help?
 [I’m available for consulting](https://attalitech.com/).**<br/> **If you find {timevis}